AlexAegis/dotfiles/readme.md

 From a POSIX compatibility layer `pont` is usable.
 To reduce the required complexity of mixed os modules, `pont` by default does not run `*.sh` scripts and only invokes `*.ps1` PowerShell scripts on these environments.
+Stowing is also disabled as it's not available.
+You have to write custom PowerShells scripts to have this functionality.

+It also has to be run manually run from an elevated environment as it cannot switch from inside (`sudo` is not available)

 ### Setup